MarinaZhdanovich/exam_work/README.md

 * `void PrintArray(string[] array)`.
 The function takes an array of strings as input and prints its contents.

+* `int CountShortStringSize(string[] array)`.
+It counts the number of strings in the array that have a length less than or equal to 3 characters.
+It then returns the count as an integer.

-* `void NewShortStringArray(string[] array)`.
-This function takes an array of strings as input, filters the strings and outputs a new array containing only the short strings.
+* `string[] NewShortStringArray (string[] array)`.
+This function takes an array of strings as input.
+It first calls the CountShortStringSize method to determine the number of strings that meet the condition (length <= 3).
+Then, it creates a new array of strings with the size equal to the count obtained.
+After that, it populates the new array with the qualifying strings from the input array.
+Finally, it returns the new array containing the qualifying strings.